electric-sql/electric/examples/analytics-example/README.md

 `pnpm run backend:up`

+3. Load the data into the database, this might take some time

+`pnpm run db:load-data`

-3. Start the dev server
+4. Start the dev server

 `pnpm run dev`

-4. When done, tear down the backend containers so you can run other examples
+5. When done, tear down the backend containers so you can run other examples

 `pnpm run backend:down`